CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Software Setup.md

 Once you have the IP address from all your Raspberry Pis, choose a main IP that will be the master node.
 The next step is too add the SSH keys to each Pi so when we set up the cluster, they can all connect and they are validated which sercures the network.
 On the master node, add each raspberry.
 First, you have to generate a SSH key with ``` ssh-keygen ```  and accept the prompts, the paraphrase is optional.
 After that, use ``` ssh-copy-id ubuntu@<ip> ``` on the three other Ips which will add the keys.
 The next step is to set up the cluster.

 # Renaming your Raspberry Pis. (optional)
 In order to keep everything in order, I recommend naming your Raspberry Pis.
-I named my masternode "beta" and continued labeling following "alpha,"charile",and "delta".
-Alpha holds the kubeconfig.
-In order to do this, you have to go into root by typing the command `sudo su`.
-After that type in this command below.
+I named my masternode "beta" and continued labeling following "alpha,"charile",and "delta". **Alpha holds the kubeconfig**.
+In order to do this, you have to go into root by typing the command `sudo su`. type the command below to change the name.
 ```
 sudo echo <NAME> > /etc/hostname
 ```
 # IMPORTANT!
-Keep track where you are installing the **kubeconfig**.
-As listed [here](https://github.com/alexellis/k3sup#getting-access-to-your-kubeconfig) in the orginal K3sup, it shows there can be a problem later on with ssh validation.
-The creator says to always run kubctl on another machine other than your nodes.
+Keep track of where you are installing the **kubeconfig** which is where you run the script below.
+As listed [here](https://github.com/alexellis/k3sup#getting-access-to-your-kubeconfig) in the orginal K3sup, it shows there can be a problem later on with ssh validation if you try to use kubectl on your nodes. **Allows use kubectl on a local machien that has the kubeconfig file handy**.

 # Setting up K3sup
 The guide that I am using is from [K3sup](https://github.com/alexellis/k3sup).
-The github page has alot of information and a very good README file to answer any questions.
-To start off make sure you are on the your local macine, **this is important**.
+The repo page has alot of information and a very good README file to answer any questions.
+To start off, make sure you are on the machine that you would like to store the kubeconfig file. **this is important**.
 The first step is too install K3up on the OS.
 You have to enter **sudo su** which puts you into root, which allows you to access everything that needs to be done.
-Once you are in root, enter:
+Once you are in root, enter
 ```
 curl -sLS https://get.k3sup.dev | sh # This line transfers the data from github which allows k3sup to be installed onto /usr/local/bin/
 sudo install k3sup /usr/local/bin/ # This insalls k3sup from directory /usr/local/bin